Small Claims Court

 Types of Civil Disputes: A Comprehensive and Detailed Guide

 Civil disputes are legal conflicts that arise between individuals, businesses, or organisations over rights, obligations, or interests.
 Unlike criminal cases, which involve the state prosecuting an individual for breaking the law, civil disputes are typically resolved through negotiation, mediation, or court proceedings.
-These disputes can be complex and emotionally taxing, often requiring the expertise of civil litigation solicitors or a reputable law firm in UK to navigate.
+These disputes can be complex and emotionally taxing, often requiring the expertise of civil litigation solicitors or a reputable law firm in Birmingham to navigate.
 Below is a detailed exploration of the most common types of civil disputes in the UK.

 1. Contract Disputes